-Variations of the levels of PQQ in diets cause modulation in mitochondrial content.
+Variations of the levels of Pyrroloquinoline Quinone in diets cause modulation in mitochondrial content.

-PQQ also interacts with PGC-1alpha which regulates many of the mitochondrial-related events which regulate genes involved in energy metabolism, blood pressure and also muscle fibre type.
+PQQ also interacts with PGC-1alpha which regulates many of the mitochondrial-related events which regulate genes involved in energy metabolism, blood pressure and also muscle fiber type.

 PGC-1alpha is also associated with a reduction in free radicals and acts as a protectant against various mitochondrial toxins.

 PQQ has been shown to affect: